-Approach to Challenge 1: I address this challenge in Chapter 6, by introducing an NFV profiler.
+Approach to Challenge 1: This challenge is addressed in Chapter 6, by introducing an NFV profiler [27].
 To the best of my knowledge, this is the first NFV profiler in the literature.
 The proposed profiler uncovers performance issues in both standalone and chained NFs by accessing low-level hardware and software performance counters.